RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## High scores

 lr-mame2003 will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 There is a supplementary file that you can transfer to your Pi that will enable high score saving for more games, called `hiscore.dat`.
-This file can be downloaded from http://highscore.mameworld.info/ - you need the one labeled "**old format hiscore.dat (pre mame v0174)**":
+This file can be downloaded from http://highscore.mameworld.info/ - you need the one labeled "**old format hiscore.dat (pre mame v0174)**".
+Transfer it to:
 ```
 /home/pi/RetroPie/BIOS/mame2003/
 ```